16 November 2010

 Disclaimer: this is not always possible, especially when giving a gift to my husband who after 16.11 years of marriage is still a mystery wrapped in a riddle and is practically gift-resistant.

 Pink Christmas I came up with the idea of making a Good Mail Kit for the woman I was assigned to send a gift to.
 I didn't know her personally, so the best I could do was to use her color preferences and initials for the cards and labels I made to go inside the kit.

-medium size of the world's cutest suitcase as the container for the kit.
-I then took various card/envelope sets (also from Paper Source, but you could make your own or buy generic note cards anywhere) and used rubber stamps and rub-ons to create specific sets of thank you notes, birthday cards, and thinking of you notes.
+the world's cutest suitcase as the container for the kit.
+I then took various card/envelope sets and used rubber stamps and rub-ons to create specific sets of thank you notes, birthday cards, and thinking of you notes.
 I also included some smaller notes to serve as cards to include with gifts.

 Along with the various sets of stationery, I included several of my favorite smooth-writing black pens, a sheet of postage stamps, and some good mail labels (made by me).

 If you were making this gift for someone you know well you could include a small address book or printed copy of family addresses so they could keep everything in the case.
 You could also make or order address labels so they could just stick them on the envelopes (this may be particularly helpful for those who have a tendency to find excuses for not writing notes).

 You may have also spied the cds I included with my Good Mail Kits; those were just a Christmas music mix I included just for fun, but if you know how to make those I'm sure your recipient would welcome a mix from you as well.

 I gotta say, this gift just makes me happy.
 I have a room overflowing in mailing supplies and stationery, yet when I look at these Good Mail Kits I find myself wanting one.
 Is there a name for this obsession, stationeryitis perhaps?
 I don't know.
 But if loving it is wrong, I don't want to be right.